 What’s the best Mazda 3 model/engine to choose?

 Most buyers will want the extra power of the Skyactiv-X petrol engine, particularly as Mazda claims it can return diesel-like economy (and the diesel was axed within a year).
 The cheaper Skyactiv-G is fine if you’re on a budget and don’t need the extra power, but it does feel lacking compared to turbocharged contemporaries.

-All models are well-equipped - the entry-level SE-L really doesn’t feel like a basic car.
+All models of the Mazda 3 are well-equipped - the entry-level Mazda 3 SE-L really doesn’t feel like a basic car.
 You won’t find any blanking plates and steel wheels here.
 The SE-L Lux adds some desirable features like a reversing camera and heated seats but won’t cost the earth on the used market.
 Trim levels with the word ‘sport’ in their name are - surprisingly - sportier, but the flashier 18-inch alloy wheels come at the expense of ride quality.

 What other cars are similar to the Mazda 3?